sts10/compound-passphrase-list-safety-checker/readme.markdown

 # Compound Passphrase List Safety Checker

-This Rust scripts checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
+This Rust command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 I later checked the list that 1Password uses.